 Please do not wait until it is too late for us to help you with COLOMBO.

 Writing and referencing your research paper:

 Consult these resources for tips on how to write a research paper.
-Click on the call number to find out the McGill Library where the book is located.
+Click on the call number to find out where in the McGill Library the book is located.